 Comprises of all members of the network as represented by the Annual General Meeting (AGM), the Council, the Board of Directors and the management team.

-The Board of Directors is composed of 9 elected members and headed by the Chairperson.
-The Council is composed of the board members and leaders of the middle level networks.
-Management team is composed of staff with various disciplines and headed by the Executive Director.
+The Board of Directors is composed of 9 elected members and Headed by the Chairperson.
+The Council is composed of the Board Members and Leaders of Middle Level Networks.
+Management team is composed of Staffs with various disciplines and headed by the Executive Director.

 2. Middle level: